How to Plant, Grow, and Care for Sichuan Peppers

 The Sichuan pepper plant produces a numbing, pepper-like seed used in Asian cuisine.
-Our guide discusses the care of this popular spice type!
+This unique plant is easy to grow once you understand its needs.
+In this guide, Sarah Jay discusses the care of this popular spice type!

 Contents

 Do you love Szechuan beef?
-Do you crave a hot dish full of Chinese pepper with a warm heat that leaves your lips tingling?
+Or do you crave a hot dish full of Chinese pepper with a warm heat that leaves your lips tingling?
 If you answered yes to either question, look no further than the Sichuan pepper plant!

 Szechuan peppers aren’t chili peppers.
 They’re berries that grow on a Sichuan pepper tree.
-People grow Szechuan pepper tree for culinary and medicinal purposes.
-Szechuan pepper plants have a long history in China, where they originated.
+People grow Szechuan pepper trees for culinary and medicinal purposes, and the plants have a long history in China, where they originated.

 Quick Care Guide